MCP Server

 The MCP server is controlled via service settings:

-2. Toggle Enable to turn on the server
+2. Toggle MCP Server to turn it on

 3. Configure the port (default: 8585)